ThinhTG/SketchNote_BE/identity-service/auth-sequence-diagrams.md

-# Login Sequence Diagram - Identity Service
+# Authentication Sequence Diagrams - Identity Service

-This document contains sequence diagrams for the login flows in the SketchNote Identity Service.
+This document contains sequence diagrams for the authentication flows (login and registration) in the SketchNote Identity Service.

 ## 1. Standard Login Flow (Email/Password)